 ARITMO – Arhythmogenic Potential of Drugs HEALTH-2007-4.2-2:241679

-Scientific Journals: Cancer Discovery, Nature Communications, Nucleic Acids Research, PLoS Biology, Scientific Reports, Marine Drugs, Molecular Informatics.
+Scientific Journals: Cancer Discovery, Nature Communications, Nucleic Acids Research, PLoS Biology, Expert Opinion on Drug Discovery, Scientific Reports, Marine Drugs, Molecular Informatics.

 Research Councils: Dutch Research Council (NWO).

 Universities: Pompeu Fabra University (MSc Bioinformatics for Health Sciences - Master Thesis & PhD Thesis 1st year evaluation committee); Rovira i Virgili University (PhD Nutrition and Metabolism - Member of the PhD Thesis Defence Committee).

 MEMBER OF COMMITTEES

 ICR PostDoc Association Committee, IT representative (2015 - 2018)

 LGBT+ Network (ICR & RMH), social representative (2017 - present)

 Entrepeneurship University of Cambridge, Judge Business school, Ignite 2016 course.

 Patenting University of Barcelona, Patent center, courses on Pharmacy and Chemistry patents and patent transfer.